What to Do with Your Pool When You’re Going on Vacation

 7. “Winterize” Your Pool

+It’s important to make pool maintenance in winter if you’re leaving for vacation to avoid algae and bacteria accumulating in your pool.
 “Winterizing” your pool is a great option if you intend to be away from home for more than one month.
 To “winterize” your pool, you need to drain the equipment, significantly decrease the water level, add a large amount of algaecide and chlorine to your pool, then cover your pool with a mesh safety cover until you return from your vacation.

 If you have any pool maintenance questions or concerns, please feel free to contact us.
 Sanchez Pools is your local team of pool specialists and we provide pool repair and installation services.